Research

 Working Papers

-Municipal-level Gender Norms: Measurement and Effects on Women in Politics [PDF]
+Municipal-level Gender Norms: Measurement and Effects on Women in Politics [PDF] (submitted)

-with Lorenzo de Masi (Carlos III University of Madrid)
+with Lorenzo de Masi (Bank of Italy)

 Awarded the Best Paper Prize 2024 (runner-up) of the Canadian Labour Economics Forum